 Um, but you know, we kind of stuck stuck to stuck to our guns and it kind of held that line as far as, you know, um, that new culture of making sure that we address any issues that came up regardless of whether they were, when the audit was coming or not, it was not relevant.
 We just had to do, we had to do at that point.

-You know, fleets are always a, uh, a direct reduction of revenue at pretty much any company.
+ZACH Jon, on your end where you're having to be a little bit more budget conscious with, uh, the processes that you're implementing with.
+Something that you did, that you found to be extremely valuable or was there something that you wish you could have done that just wasn't quite an expense that you had the room for at that time?
+JONYou know, fleets are always a, uh, a direct reduction of revenue at pretty much any company.
 Um, but there is a fine line between not spending money and having your trucks break down.
 Um, and so I think, you know, any fleet manager would probably say if I could get a little more understanding from the people who write the checks that I need to spend some money, uh, to really get where we need to go, that would be ideal.

 Um, even something as simple as just having a little more flexibility to farm work out to third parties, to balance the workload required for our in-house mechanics.
 You know, I mentioned when I first showed up, we had a truck literally sitting there with, with the, in the middle of a head replacement job.
 Um, And then I had to get a new mechanic up and running.
 You know, that's a, that's a 40 hour job then in a site that has three mechanics, it's pretty much consuming one person's time.
 Um, whereas if I could just send that out to a third party and have all my mechanics Woking focusing on other things that would've, uh, Ben, uh, you know, created a much better environment to allow for flexibility with handling breakdowns and road calls and things like that.

-I feel like that's something that we kind of see a good bit where it's, uh, it's just people trying to communicate the needs that they have for their fleet.
+ZACHI feel like that's something that we kind of see a good bit where it's, uh, it's just people trying to communicate the needs that they have for their fleet.
 So people who really view fleet as kind of this cost center, um, and that's, uh, it's obviously a hurdle.
 Um, but yeah, that's interesting to hear.

 So the, the last takeaway for the first 60 days is that, uh, now that you've taken in all this information and you've seen some opportunities within the fleet present these early assessments to the team.
 And, uh, I think it's important that there's a degree of sensitivity to this.
 You don't want to present these while talking down the previous structure or the previous, uh, people that were in your position, because there could be relationships that were strong before you got there and you could sour your relationship with people.